MrYsLab/pymata-express/docs/index.md

 """
-Setup a pin for digital input and monitor its changes via callback.
+Setup a pin for digital input and monitor its changes using a callback.
 """

 # Setup a pin for analog input and monitor its changes
 DIGITAL_PIN = 12  # arduino pin number
-WASTE_TIME = .001  # time for the idle loop
+IDLE_TIME = .001  # number of seconds for idle loop to sleep

 # Callback data indices
 # Callback data indices